shrawans007/data-science-students/README.md

 ![Screenshot 2025-01-07 130555](https://github.com/user-attachments/assets/7f49d408-bf84-4790-b1f2-222a82f2488a)  ![Screenshot 2025-01-07 130618](https://github.com/user-attachments/assets/fc9f3f4f-dddd-4a82-a8ed-9a4adb5a4c41)

-**Free-Plan Students**:

-![Screenshot 2025-01-07 130918](https://github.com/user-attachments/assets/30bc9d97-6b45-4c57-b396-a54d6c1fc8e5)  ![Screenshot 2025-01-07 130942](https://github.com/user-attachments/assets/1f8da3e2-0f9a-4c0d-97e6-2526f024077d)

 For paid-plan students, there's an increase in engagement from Q4 2021 to Q4 2022.
 The confidence interval for the average minutes watched by paid-plan students increased from Q4 2021 (316.25 to 348.76 minutes) to Q4 2022 (351.91 to 384.72 minutes).
 This suggests that we can be 95% confident that the true average minutes watched by all paid-plan students in the population increased from Q4 2021 to Q4 2022.

+**Free-Plan Students**:

+![Screenshot 2025-01-07 130918](https://github.com/user-attachments/assets/30bc9d97-6b45-4c57-b396-a54d6c1fc8e5)  ![Screenshot 2025-01-07 130942](https://github.com/user-attachments/assets/1f8da3e2-0f9a-4c0d-97e6-2526f024077d)

+Among free-plan students, there's a decrease in engagement from Q4 2021 to Q4 2022.
+The confidence interval for the average minutes watched decreased from Q4 2021 (129.92 to 137.95 minutes) to Q4 2022 (67.71 to 70.59 minutes).
+We then can be 95% confident that the true average minutes watched by all free-plan students in the population decreased from Q4 2021 to Q4 2022.

 ### 5. Hypothesis Testing
 Task 4 and Task 5